- A band reaches its 10-year anniversary with no breakups, hiatuses or line-up changes. Often crosses with True Companions.

 - Canadian punk/alt rock band Billy Talent has had the same lineup since 1993, when all four members were still in high school.

-- In an interesting variation, Zac Brown Band has kept all five of its founding members (Coy Bowles, Zac Brown, Chris Fryar, Jimmy De Martini, and John Driskell Hopkins) since 2002, but added three more: Clay Cook in 2009 just after their debut single "Chicken Fried", Daniel de los Reyes just before their third album in 2012, and Matt Mangano in 2014 after said album.
+- In an interesting variation, Zac Brown Band has kept all five of its founding members (Coy Bowles, Zac Brown, Chris Fryar, Jimmy De Martini, and John Driskell Hopkins) since 2002, but added three more without anyone leaving: Clay Cook joined in 2009 just after their debut single "Chicken Fried", Daniel de los Reyes joined just before their third album in 2012, and Matt Mangano came on board in 2014 after said album.

 - Coldplay has been Chris Martin, Jonny Buckland, Guy Berryman, and Will Champion since 1996.